FerOroC/FedTPS_Traffic_Prediction/README.md

 To train the traffic prediction models, navigate to the FedTPS directory, and run the command

 ``
-python train_fl.py --num_clients 2 --model_name STGCN --epochs 80 --city chengdu --FL_method FedAvg --gen_samples 480
+python train_fl.py --num_clients 2 --model_name STGCN --epochs 80 --city xian --FL_method FedAvg --gen_samples 480
 ``

 where you can replace the model_name and FL_method argument with another suitable model and method.